I want to begin my Week in Reflection with something to ponder: Action Changes Things.

 In the spirit of ACTion changing things, enclosed is some very important information to help all our students in grades 8-12 prepare for our ACT/Core Value Day on February 26.

 What you need to know:

-Why: The fourth year of the state requirement to administer the ACT or SAT to Juniors as a pathway to graduation.
+Why: Third year of a state requirement to administer ACT or SAT to Juniors as a pathway to graduation.

 Questions about ACT/SAT Requirement

 Chardon High School will once again be participating in the State Funded ACT Test for all Junior students on February 26, 2019.
 This important college admissions assessment is a great tool to help guide our students in their future decisions and is in line with our district goal to see all of our students Employed, Enrolled, Enlisted, or Entrepreneurs.
 All Juniors are required to report to Chardon High School on February 26th at the regular start time (7:26 AM).
 Pre-Administration and testing will begin promptly at 7:35 AM.
 Additional information regarding this testing session will be sent directly to Juniors and their families prior to testing.